wagov/wasocshared/docs/guidelines/e8-assessment.md

 <td>Unprivileged accounts
 cannot logon to privileged
 operating environments.</td>
-<td>Attempt to logon to a privileged workstation using a standard user account.
+<td>Attempt to logon to a privileged workstation using a standard user account.<br>
 <a href="[BloodHound – Sniffing Out the Path Through Windows Domains | SANS Institute](https://www.sans.org/blog/bloodhound-sniffing-out-path-through-windows-domains/)">Bloodhound</a> can be used to assess whether any unprivileged accounts have connected to
 privileged environments by looking for cached credentials.</td>
 <tr>